-If you were in a Medicare Advantage Plan (like an HMO or PPO) when you started hospice, you can stay in that plan by continuing to pay your plan's premiums.
-If you stop your hospice care, you're still a member of your plan and can get Medicare coverage from your plan after you stop hospice care.
+If you were in a Medicare Advantage Plan when you started hospice, you can stay in that plan while getting hospice care, by continuing to pay your plan's premiums.
+If you stop your hospice care, you're still a member of your plan and can continue to get Medicare coverage from your plan after you stop hospice care.
+See page 10 for more information.

 If you weren't in a Medicare Advantage Plan when you started hospice care, and you decide to stop hospice care, you can continue in Original Medicare.
 If you're eligible, you can go back to hospice care at any time.